 Dry socket: While dry socket will generally heal on its own, consult your dentist to expedite the healing process and to ensure there is no risk of infection.

 Nerve injury: The lingual and inferior alveolar nerves run near the surgical site and supply sensation and taste to the area.
 While nerve injuries are often temporary, nerve damage should never be overlooked, and you should contact your dentist as soon as possible.

 Damage to prior dental work: If your procedure has damaged any prior dental work, contact your dentist.
 This is a risk involved during any surgical procedure.

-Damage to surrounding areas: While it is rare, injury may occur around the sinus cavity or jaw depending on how the tooth was extracted.
+Damage to surrounding areas: While it is rare, an injury may occur around the sinus cavity or jaw depending on how the tooth was extracted.
 Any injury should be treated as a medical emergency.
-Again this too is a inherent risk involved in oral surgery.
+Again this too is an inherent risk involved in oral surgery.

 When Oral Surgery is Prescribed:

 - Cysts, tumors or abscesses

 Your experience with oral surgery will vary based on how complicated the extraction performed is.

 - All procedures will begin with a consultation process where you will be shown any issues, current or potential, with your teeth along with a course of action.